SmartTokenLabs/TokenScript-Examples/tutorial/README.md

 * you can either open the file directly, or manually move it to the AlphaWallet directory
   * eg Android: Internal storage `/AlphaWallet`
 * Now in AlphaWallet's Wallet tab, you should see the Coin token card.
-* Tapping on the token card will go to the token view, and you will see updated actions
+* Tapping on the token card will go to the token view, and the row of buttons (or "...") will see additional actions
+  * Tap the action to see your action card, enter inputs, then `Confirm` to execute the transaction

 ## Tools